Welder Training Scholarship

 View the AWS District and Section Map to see which District you are in.

-The current application cycle is open to students attending school or training prior to May 2021.
+The current application cycle is open to students attending school or training by September 2021.

 - Applicants must reside within the boundaries of an AWS District.
 View the AWS District and Section Map here.

 - Applicant must be planning to attend a trade school, community college, or other facility providing welder training.

 - Awards will not be made to Section officers, or their families.

 - Awards will not be made to Section Selection Committee members, or their families.

 Applications may be submitted January-November and will be selected on a rolling basis until the District awards the designated funds for the year.
 Applications received prior to November 30th will be eligible for any funds remaining in that calendar year.